RHS Level 3 Certificate in Practical Horticulture

 A wide selection of reference material is available for use in the classroom and many books are available to borrow from the college library.
 All required tools are available for practical sessions, but learners may find it useful to have their own gloves and secateurs.
 Safety shoes or boots must be provided and worn by learners for all practical sessions.

 This course leads to a qualification, but is no longer funded so the full fee is payable.
 However, you can fund the course fees through an Advanced Learner Loan.
-This allows you to defer payment until after your course ends and not before you earn a salary of £21,000 after which you will pay 9% of your income over £21,000 per year towards repayment.
-For more details see our page on Advanced Learner Loans here.
+This allows you to defer payment until after your course ends and not before you earn a salary of £25,000 after which you will pay 9% of your income over £25,000 per year towards repayment.
+For more details visit the government’s Advanced Learner Loans website here.

 You may also be entitled to payments from the Advanced Learner Loan Bursary Fund if you are disadvantaged or on a low income.
 This can help with books, equipment, travel, meals, childcare and assistance in a sudden crisis.
 More information can be found on the Adult Learner Loan page.
 Please ask at enrolment if you would like further information